-Are you ready to ring in the new year?
-I have a few bites and inspiration for your New Year’s Eve entertaining or to enjoy while sitting at home watching the ball drop!
+Are you ready to ring in the New Year?
+I have a few bites and inspiration for your New Year’s Eve entertaining or to enjoy while sitting at home watching the ball drop as well as some ‘good luck’ food!
 Click on the links below for the complete recipe or post.

 Ring in the New Year with a celebratory countdown table with clock plates, clocks and party horns and hats

 Transform the Christmas tree to a New Year’s Countdown Tree, with the addition of gold and silver ribbon, streamers, party horns and tiaras for New Year’s Eve sparkling celebration!

 These no-bake party size desserts are easy to assemble using ready-made cake from the grocery store.
 Make them as simple or as fancy as you like, add a sparkler in celebration and serve!

 A festive, sweet bite for New Year’s Eve!
 Easy to dress, filling with your favorite ingredients.

 Easy to pull together at the last-minute and festive way to entertain